weierophinney/vbox-gnomeshell-provider/README.md

 vbox-gnomeshell-provider
 ========================

-This extension searches between installed virtualbox virtual machines and allow to start them.
+This extension searches between installed virtualbox virtual machines and allows starting them.

-I wrote it starting from "SSH Search Provider" by Bernd Schlapsi
+Original basis was the "SSH Search Provider" by Bernd Schlapsi.

+Updated to work with 3.36 by Matthew Weier O'Phinney

 ### License
 Copyright (c) 2011 Gianrico Busa <busaster@gmail.com>
+Copyright (c) 2020 Matthew Weier O'Phinney <matthew@weierophinney.net>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by